Teaching English in France: Living in France

 Why Teach in France

 France is a country in which many ESL teachers envision themselves teaching.
-Although France appears to be the ideal teaching location, due to its inclusion in the European Union, obtaining a work visa can be difficult for non-EU citizens as the process is quite lengthy.
-English teachers that are able to find a position in France can expect to make around €1,400 - €2,000 per month and spend around 10 - 25 hours per week in the classroom.
+Although France appears to be the ideal teaching location, due to its inclusion in the European Union, obtaining a work visa can be difficult for non-EU citizens and the process is lengthy.
+English teachers who are able to find a position in France can expect to make around €600 - €1,600 per month and spend around 10 - 30 hours per week in the classroom (in addition to preparation time).
 The desire to teach English in France is popular, which means the competition is strong.
 It is important that those looking for teaching positions have the proper qualifications and are willing to be patient in their job search.
 Despite the limitations and difficulties in obtaining a working visa, those willing to undergo this process and attempt to secure a teaching position in France will have much to look forward to as the country has an abundance to offer.

 What to Know About Teaching English in France